Designing and shipping our first paid B2C experience

 Outcomes

-68% of the subscribers come from iOS
+68% of subscriptions came from iOS devices